rabbirahat/sliding-window-protocol-simulation/README.md

 ## How It Works

 1. **Client**:
    - Sends frames in a window-based batch.
+   - Each frame includes an index and a string payload.
-    - Waits for acknowledgement from the server.
+   - Waits for acknowledgment from the server.
-    - Retransmits frames if an acknowledgement is not received.
+   - Retransmits frames if an acknowledgment is not received.

 2. **Server**:
    - Receives frames and checks if they are in the correct sequence.
+   - Displays the frame's data content upon successful receipt.
    - Acknowledges frames in the correct order.
    - Rejects out-of-sequence frames, prompting the client to resend.

 ---